Frank Hayes (unionist): UMWA President 1917–1919

-During his tenure on the UMWA executive council, he unsuccessfully ran for governor of Illinois on the ticket of the Socialist Party of America.
+In 1908, while on the UMWA executive council, Hayes unsuccessfully ran for Illinois Secretary of State on the Socialist Party ticket.
 When UMWA president John P. White resigned in 1917 to take a federal government job, Hayes was elected president to succeed him.
 Hayes' tenure as UMWA president was not an effective one.
 He was not a firm leader, and lacked administrative abilities.
 His health deteriorated quickly during his presidency, probably due to alcoholism.
 By 1919, he turned most of his duties over to John L. Lewis, who was named the union's acting president.
 Hayes resigned the office of president in 1920.
 Although he retained a position and salary as an international field representative, he retired to Colorado.

+Later life and death

+Some time after vacating his leadership position in the UMWA, Hayes joined the Democratic Party and ran for U.S. Senate in 1926, coming in third place in the Democratic primary with 14% of the vote.
+A decade later, he was elected Lieutenant Governor of Colorado, serving from 1937 to 1939.